Features |

 Velour Fabric

 Velour is one of the popular fabrics in the textile industry, and this fabric has many similarities with velvet fabric.
 This fabric is an excellently soft as well as affordable fabric option.
 This knitted fabric is usually made from cotton.
-However, it can also manufacture from synthetic materials.
+However, it can also be manufactured from synthetic materials.
 Velour is indeed a pile knitted fabric instead of a pile weaving fabric like velvet, making it easier to make and a little less opulent.

 Velour fabric has an extended history in terms of fabric popularity.
 Velour became popular again in the fashion world in the 1990s and early 2000s when it was used for making clothes.
 As a fabric for clothing, velour has seen a considerable decline in popularity in recent years.
 However, their affordable price tag makes them popular once again.